mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/storing.md

 Try it: execute `cfx run`, and experiment with switching the annotator on and off while in and out of Private Browsing mode.

-Now we can create and store annotations, the last piece is to display them when the user reloads the page, which we'll cover in the [final section](#guide/addon-development/annotator/displaying).
+Now we can create and store annotations, the last piece is to [display them when the user loads the page](#guide/addon-development/annotator/displaying).